 Another confusing concept in the world of construction payment is “no lien clauses.”

 No lien clauses (also called “no lien agreements”) are agreements that are inserted in the project contract whereby a party agrees to waive any future lien claims.
 Since the contract is typically signed at the very beginning of a project before the work actually begins, this means that a “no lien clause” comes into play before any payment is due and/or before any furnishing.
+Read more why waiving your lien rights before a project is a bad idea.

 This is different from a lien waiver which comes after the work has been performed and is only signed by parties after a payment is due, wherein the party waives the right to file a lien for the work that is being paid for.